sina121gh/question-bank/README.md

 You can add lessons, diffrenet types of questions and print exams with this project

 ### run project
-- install .NET 8 SDK and SQl Server
+- install .NETFramework 4.8 SDK and SQl Server
 - run the project and use it